trubalcain/googoocluster/README.md

-# googoocluster
-RaspberryPI SLURM  Ansible cluster playbook

-Ansible playbook for Raspberry Pi Cluster
+Ansible playbook for building a Raspberry Pi Cluster for use with Matlab
 ===========================================
 --------------------